1950s Handle Table Lamp

 Manufacturer: Stilux, Milan, Italy – attributed.

 Other versions: This 1950s handle table lamp exists in several colours.
 It can be used as a desk lamp, table lamp or picture lamp.
 Also produced as a wall lamp and a multi coloured chandelier (light blue, red, light yellow).
-Often attributed to Stilnovo, as with many lamps to increase the asking price.
+Often attributed to Stilnovo, another Italian company.

 The Stilux company no longer exists.
 There is a Stilux company in Milan, but it’s got nothing to do with lighting: “Stilux is a company that deals with professional printing and paper converting solutions for communication”.
 There was also a Sti-lux company that made lamps in the 1990s, but that also no longer exists.